Take a Walk on the Wild Side: Crochet Goals

 Wild Goal #2: Learn how to be a Crochet Biz CEO

 After starting my business, I had a million ideas in my head, but no clear goals or clear direction as to how I would accomplish those unknown goals.
 Enter the Crochetprenuer Business Academy (CBA).
-Through CBA i was able to figure out who I was as a Crochet Biz CEO, find a specific niche for myself in this vast crochet universe, and meet with a community of like-minded artisans who help me meet my goals through encouragement & collaboration.
-I was able to make & meet goals with the help & guidance of CBA.
-If you have never heard of CBA, I encourage you to click this link HERE, and read more about it.
-Currently there is a waitlist to join as Pam, the Crochetprenuer herself, is revamping CBA to make it better than ever.
+Through CBA, I was able to figure out who I was as a Crochet Biz CEO, find a specific niche for myself in this vast crochet universe, and meet with a community of like-minded artisans who help me meet my goals through encouragement and collaboration.
+I was able to make and meet goals with the help and guidance of CBA.

 Wild Goal #3: Publish a Pattern